 Increasing Potential Reach

-With social media quickly becoming a part of everyone’s daily routine, the above statistics are bound to increase in the next few years.
+With social media quickly becoming a part of everyone’s daily routine, the above statistics are bound to double and triple within the next few years.
 When you think about how many people use social media, consider the many business opportunities that come with that change in behaviour.
 The more people use social media, the higher the number of potential reach will be.
 Knowing where to reach your target audience is key to your business’s survival.

 If you’re thinking about expanding your business or branching out in different countries, you should start by finding out how many people use social media in the country you plan on expanding to.

 How Many People Use Social Media in the UK?